niamh-d/niamh-d/README.md

 I like boardgames and tabletop roleplaying games.

-I am a former highschool languages teacher.
-I have a PhD. in Linguistics.
+I am a former highschool languages teacher 👩‍🏫 and anti-money laundering 💸 compliance professional.
+I have a PhD. in Linguistics, M.Phil in Applied Applied Linguistics 🗣️ and a B. in Commerce with Economics and French 🇫🇷.
 I love languages and speak Irish Gaelic, French, and Estonian conversationally.
-I also know some basic German and Finnish.
-Presently I am focused on improving my Estonian and German.
+I am actively styudying German 🇩🇪 and I have some basic Finnish 🇫🇮.

-Stack: React.js, Next.js, JavaScript, TypeScript, Tailwind CSS
+Stack: Next.js, React.js, JavaScript, TypeScript, Tailwind CSS